vegarsti/vegardstikbakke.com/content/about.md

 I work at [Dune](https://dune.com), building data intensive systems supporting SQL queries on blockchain time series data.

-I love learning the history of companies, computing, and how systems work.
+I enjoy solving problems with code and learning the history of computing and companies.

 I live in Norway with my wife and 2 young kids.